Lani Tupu

 Lani Tupu (born 4 November 1955), billed variously as Larney Tupu, John Tupu and Lani John Tupu, is a New Zealand actor, known for his dual role as Bialar Crais and the voice of Pilot in the series Farscape.

-Biography
+Early life

 Tupu was born in 1955 to an English mother and a Samoan father.
-Tupu was named after his father Lani Tupu.
+He was named after his father Lani Tupu, who was also an actor.
 Tupu started acting in church plays.
-Tupu was educated at Rongotai College and Wellington Teachers' Training College.
-He was awarded a Queen Elizabeth II Arts Council Bursary in 1977 to enter New Zealand Drama School.
-Tupu's father was also called Lani and was also an actor.
-When Tupu graduated drama school in 1979 he was the first Samoan to do so.
-He then moved to Auckland and was in the Theatre Corporate company for three years, and then two years at the Mercury Theatre.
-He got a lead role in TV series Country GP where he played a Māori doctor.
+He was educated at Rongotai College and Wellington Teachers' Training College.
+He was awarded a Queen Elizabeth II Arts Council Bursary in 1977 to study as New Zealand Drama School.
+When he graduated drama school in 1979, he was the first Samoan to do so.

-Tupu moved to Australia to pursue other acting opportunities.
-Tupu's TV appearances include Mission: Impossible (1988), Time Trax (1993), The New Adventures of Flipper (1996), Farscape (1999–2003), Stingers (2002/2004) and Farscape: The Peacekeeper Wars (2004).

-His movie appearances include Send a Gorilla (1988), The Punisher (1989), Marlin Bay (1992), Heart of Fire (1997),Lantana (2001), Liquid Bridge (2003), and Robotropolis (2011).

-In 2023 Tupu appeared as a voice actor on Shadows at the Door The Podcast.

-Tupu participated in the foundation of an Australian theatre group called The Walkers and Talkers along with other New Zealanders.
-Part of his work has involved as an acting coach and teaching in Australia and New Zealand.
-He also does voice work including on SBS.